PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   object may be a single line, and otherwise should be in `numpydoc`_ format.

-* Dunder methods (e.g., code objects like ``__init__`` that begin and end with two underscores) only need to have docstrings when needed to describe non-standard or potentially unexpected behavior.
+* Dunder methods (e.g., code objects like ``__add__`` that begin and end with two underscores) only need docstrings if it is necessary to describe non-standard or potentially unexpected behavior.
+Docstrings for most dunder methods are not rendered in the online documentation and should therefore be intended for developers.
+Custom behavior associated with dunder methods should be described in the class-level documentation, when necessary.

+* Docstrings for ``__init__`` and ``__new__`` are included in the class-level docstring when rendering documentation.

 * When an attribute in a class has both a ``getter`` (which is decorated with `property`) and a ``setter`` decoration, then the ``getter`` and